<<Previous | Story Intro | Return to Stories | Next >>

 Pulling himself to his feet, he moved toward the cell door.
 There was one small window in the upper half.
 He looked out, but could see nothing in the darkness.
 His frown deepened, and he scanned the ceiling above him for the source of the dim light that filled the cell.
 He couldn't see anything, but that didn't surprise him at all.

 When he took a deep breath, he paused.
 Did so again.
 Smoke!
 That was smoke!
 As a Jaffa, Teal'c had faced many dangers in his long life.
 Had faced death so many times he'd lost count.
 But those perils could never make his heart pound with fear the way it had when he'd been just a boy, not yet the age of Prata.
 Enemies of Apophis had snuck into Chulak, and set fire to the palace, and the houses nearby.
 Black smoke, thick and heavy, filled the air.
-He'd never forget the sounds of the screams as those who were trapped inside their homes tried desperately to escape.
+He would never forget the sounds of the screams as those who were trapped inside their homes tried desperately to escape.
 He'd lost his best friend that night, as well as two uncles, an aunt, and four cousins.
 He'd struggled to bring buckets of water to the Jaffa who were fighting the blaze.
 That night was the first time Master Bra'tac had truly noticed him.

 The smell was getting stronger.
 He looked through the window in the door.
 Silence was the only answer as he called again and again to his teammates.
 He could see the red-yellow glow of fire.
 It was moving toward the corridor.